 Kelley Drye's leading International Trade and Customs practice guides clients through complex trade rules and restrictions to address injury caused by imported goods, as well as to successfully import and export their products and services.
-We are noted for our expertise in protecting U.S. manufacturers against unfairly traded goods and for our insight into the politics surrounding trade issues.
+We are noted for our capability in protecting U.S. manufacturers against unfairly traded goods and for our insight into the politics surrounding trade issues.
 We also regularly help our U.S.-based clients overcome barriers to entry in foreign markets, such as defending clients in trade cases brought against U.S. exports in Mexico, South Africa, and various European and Asian countries.
 Beyond our significant experience with antidumping (AD), countervailing duties (CVD) and other trade remedies, we have robust export, customs and international dispute resolution capabilities.
 Our team responds quickly to client crises – such as when clients face export enforcement situations, Customs seizures, or penalty proceedings – and also counsels clients on tariff preference programs and compliance with customs and trade regulations including classification, valuation and country of origin.

 In addition, many of our lawyers have been honored by both their peers and clients for the quality of their legal skills, including individual recognition in Chambers Global, Chambers USA, the US Legal 500, U.S. News/Best Lawyers, Washington DC Super Lawyers and Law360’s Rising Stars.